-Dry scalp is caused by a lack of moisture in the skin while dandruff is caused by an excess of oil on the scalp and an overgrowth of Malassezia yeast.
-Dandruff cannot be cured, but its symptoms can be managed with a specialized shampoo.
+Dry scalp is caused by a lack of moisture in the skin, while dandruff is caused by an excess of oil on the scalp and an overgrowth of Malassezia yeast.

 With dry scalp, your skin gets irritated and flakes off.
-With dandruff, the cause is too much oil on your scalp along with an overgrowth of yeast, called Malassezia, that’s already on your skin.
-That excess oil causes skin cells to build up and then shed.
+With dandruff, the excess oil and yeast overgrowth causes skin cells to build up and then shed.
 Knowing which of these conditions you have can help you get the right treatment and banish those flakes for good.

-You get dry scalp when your skin has too little moisture.
-The skin on your scalp becomes irritated and flakes off.
+You can get dry scalp when your skin has too little moisture, so the skin becomes irritated and flakes off.
 If your scalp is dry, the skin on other parts of your body, such as your arms and legs, could be dry too.

-Dry scalp can also be triggered by factors such as these:
+Dry scalp can also be triggered by factors such as:

 • cold, dry air